VAIBHAVMATHUR137/JobHunter/README.md

 |               | /jobStatus  |  GET  |  recruiterJobListingThunk  |  allRecruitmentSlice  |  allRecruitmentsBySlice  |
 |               | /jobStatus  |  GET  |  jobApplicantsThunk  |  jobApplicantsSlice  |  allApplicantsForJob  |

+### Resuable APIs from above table

+1. /recruiter and /candidate
+These APIs share common controller functions at the backend, making it reusbale in nature.
+They are made with generic functions.
+Just need to pass the user role and corresponding names of the databases.